Ethanol Equipment Options

-- Above-Ground Tanks: Above-ground tank manufacturers have also provided statements of compatibility with all ethanol blends including E85.
+Above-Ground Tanks: All above-ground tank manufacturers have provided statements of compatibility with all ethanol blends including E85.

-- Tank Preparation: Existing tanks and lines must be cleaned prior to storing E85.
+Tank Preparation: Whether above or underground, a tank must be cleaned prior to storing any blend above E10, including E85.
 E85 will “clean out” and absorb contamination left behind by years of petroleum fuel storage.
-Converting diesel equipment might require more thorough cleaning owing to scale in these systems.
-Some tanks might need to be replaced completely.
+Converting diesel equipment might require more thorough cleaning.
+Incompatible tanks need to be replaced.

 Other Underground Storage Tank Equipment

 All existing pipe manufacturers have UL 971 listing for ethanol blends up to E100.
 To comply with federal code, other underground equipment manufacturers have either UL listed certification for their equipment up to E85 or have stated approval in writing for specific model types with blends above E10.
 Other underground equipment includes overfill protection, leak detection, shear valves, fill and vapor caps, adaptors, containment sumps, and all associated fittings and accessories.
 For other underground storage equipment compatibility, please refer to Appendix B of the Handbook for Handling, Storing, and Dispensing E85 and Other Ethanol-Gasoline Blends.